EliteStarServices/dev-workflows/dev-docs/XAMPP_SERVER.md

 ## Installing XAMPP

 (some versions of XAMPP use MariaDB)
-*Windows Version Shown Here, Linux and OSX Versions are also available.*
+*Windows Version Shown Here, Linux and OSX Versions are also available*

-- Download the installer from [**Apache Friends**](https://www.apachefriends.org/index.html).
+- Download the installer from [**Apache Friends**](https://www.apachefriends.org/index.html)
-- When the download finishes, run the XAMPP installer.
+- When the download finishes, run the XAMPP installer
-- Click Next to choose which components to install.
+- **Click Next to choose which components to install**

 ![XAMPP Welcome](/dev-docs/img/xampp-welcome.png)